Maddie Leech: Biography

 Leech rode for Huddersfield Star Wheelers before joining CAMS-Basso, she was part of winning teams in the European Junior Championship team pursuit and World Junior Championship road race.
 She won the silver medal in the Madison and a bronze medal in the Omnium at the 2022 British National Track Championships.

 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham.
 She competed in four events, winning a bronze medal in the women's team pursuit.
 She also rode in the points race, the women's individual pursuit event, finishing in 12th place and the women's road race.

 In June 2023, she became British U23 time trial champion.
 She then competed on the track at the U23 European Track Championships in Portugal, winning the U23 Team Pursuit alongside Sophie Lewis, Grace Lister and Kate Richardson.
 She also won in the U23 wonen’s Madison with Sophie Lewis.
 Leech won her first senior national title at the 2023 British Cycling National Track Championships, after she won the Team Pursuit riding for Team Inspired.
 The following year, at the 2024 British Cycling National Track Championships, she repeated the achievement, winning a second team pursuit national title for Team Inspired.

 She competed for Great Britain at the 2025 UEC European Track Championships in Belgium, where she won a silver medal in the women's omnium.
 She also finished in sixth place in the women’s Madison alongside Neah Evans, and won a bronze medal at the championships in the women's team pursuit.

 Leech was part of the British team pursuit line-up that won bronze at the 2025 UCI Track Cycling World Championships.
 She then became a world champion in the madison, competing alongside teammate Katie Archibald.

+At the 2026 Track Cycling World Cup in Hong Kong, Leech won a silver medal in the team pursuit, before winning another silver in the madison with Erin Boothman.